Warning UK car industry under threat without help

 - Published

-The UK's car industry could disappear unless the UK follows the US and EU to help with the transition to electric, a veteran of the sector has warned.
+The UK's car sector could disappear unless the government follows the US and EU in helping with the switch to electric, an industry veteran says.

-It was "probable" car firms would leave the UK without a huge subsidy package similar to the billions in help the US is providing, Andy Palmer said.
+It was "probable" car firms would leave the UK without a huge subsidy package similar to the billions in support the US is providing, Andy Palmer said.

-The sector is facing the "last throw of the dice", said Mr Palmer, who has had senior jobs at Nissan and Aston Martin.
+The sector is facing the "last throw of the dice", Mr Palmer added, who has had senior jobs at Nissan and Aston Martin.

 The chancellor has said the UK will not go "toe-to-toe" with the US and EU.